programmer-dream/node_project/readme.md

 # Seeder Db Command
 npx sequelize-cli db:seed:all #Run DB seed for admin user

+#language SQL File.
+Delete Table for languages and import the sql file for languaes in languages folder.

 # Serve different folders with yarn workspace
 yarn start:folderName